Skip to content

 Risk: HighReward: Very High

 Drilled in unproven areas or untested formations where geological data is limited.
-While the chance of a dry hole is significantly higher, a successful exploratory well can deliver outsized returns by opening an entirely new producing area.
+The chance of a dry hole is significantly higher than in development drilling; a successful exploratory well can open an entirely new producing area, but outcomes in exploration drilling are far more variable than in development programs.

 Workover Wells